kylephillips/simple-locator/readme.txt

 = Widget Use =

 Options include the title, distance options, and the map height.
 To use the widget outside of a predefined sidebar area, use the following function in your template, as outlined in the [WordPress documentation](http://codex.wordpress.org/Function_Reference/the_widget).
 The widget name is SimpleLocator\Widgets\Form (must include namespaces).

+= Form Options =

+To enable Google Places autocomplete in the search form, visit Settings > Simple Locator > General, and select the "Enable Autocomplete in Search" option.
+Your form will now include an autocomplete dropdown populated by the Google Places API.

 = Singular View =